-Only the offences provided for in section 4 of the POBO can have extraterritorial effect.
-Section 4 contains extraterritorial language that makes it an offence to offer a bribe to a public servant, whether in Hong Kong or elsewhere.
+Only the offenses provided for in section 4 of the POBO can have extraterritorial effect.
+Section 4 contains extraterritorial language that makes it an offense to offer a bribe to a public servant, whether in Hong Kong or elsewhere.
 Note that public servant is defined so as to only include Hong Kong public servants.

-The section 9 offence, which concerns private sector bribery, is not extraterritorial in and of itself, but can cover bribery of foreign officials.
+The section 9 offense, which concerns private sector bribery, is not extraterritorial in and of itself, but can cover bribery of foreign officials.
 The foreign official is the agent and the foreign government is the principal for the purposes of the legislation.
-The offer, solicitation or acceptance of the advantage must be made within Hong Kong for the section to be engaged.2 The same applies in case of a private sector bribery offence not involving any foreign official.
+The offer, solicitation or acceptance of the advantage must be made within Hong Kong for the section to be engaged2.
+The same applies in case of a private sector bribery offense not involving any foreign official.

 Under the POBO, the following may be liable for bribery:

 - the Chief Executive;